Mint vs. Expensify – Which Money Management Tool Is Best For Business?

 From tracking spending, budgeting, expense reporting and invoicing, small business owners know that money management is essential to success, but few have the time to devote to the task like they should and that could mean lost revenue.

 Fortunately, there are money management apps that can help, and we’re comparing two of the most popular.
-Read on to discover whether Mint or Expensify is best for businesses and why.
+Read on to discover whether Mint or Expensify is best for small businesses and why.

 Round One: Security